MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 #### Step 6: Configure an on-premises proxy for Microsoft Entra ID
 <a name="step8"> </a>

 In this step, you create a Microsoft Entra ID proxy service in the SharePoint Server farm.
-This enables Microsoft Entra ID as a  *trusted token issuer*  that SharePoint Server will use to sign and authenticate claims tokens from SharePoint in Microsoft 365.
+This enables Microsoft Entra ID as a *trusted token issuer* that SharePoint Server uses to sign and authenticate claims tokens from SharePoint in Microsoft 365.

 From the PowerShell command prompt, enter the following commands.